 When your baby comes down with a fever, tensions are high.
 They’re uncomfortable and that means more crying, less napping and constant temperature checking by mom and dad.
 Sick kiddos are not exactly a recipe for relaxation.
 But when your child suffers from febrile seizures, your concern as a parent is even more elevated.
-We reached out to Gina Montion, MD, a pediatrician at Banner Health Center in Phoenix, AZ, to help answer your questions and facilitate a safe response if your child’s fever produces a seizure.
+We reached out to Gina Montion, MD, a pediatrician with Banner Children's, to help answer your questions and facilitate a safe response if your child’s fever produces a seizure.

 Why do febrile seizures occur?

 “The same chemicals released by your immune system to create a fever can also increase neuron excitability,” explained Dr. Montion.
 This reaction is most common among small children.
 According to the National Institute of Neurological Disorders and Stroke (NINDS), “young children between the ages of about 6 months and 5 years old are the most likely to experience febrile seizures; this risk peaks during the second year of life.”
 It’s an intimidating thought for new parents, but the likelihood of you and your child going thorough it is still low.
 The NINDS estimates about 2-5% of children under five will experience a febrile seizure.

 How can I lower my child’s risk?

 “Most febrile seizures occur with a rapid increase in fever or fevers reaching very high temperatures like 104 degrees,” advised Dr. Montion.
 Periodically checking your child’s temperature when they come down with a fever is an important step in predicting risk for febrile seizure.